GoAbroad

 Uganda Medical Volunteer Program

-The Uganda medical volunteer program organized by the Ssamba Foundation monthly offers skilled medical professionals and students a chance to experience a new culture and working environment while learning and developing their specialized medical knowledge.
+The Uganda medical volunteer program, organized by the Ssamba Foundation, offers skilled medical professionals and students a chance to experience a new culture and working environment while learning and developing their specialized medical knowledge.
 This is a unique opportunity to gain first-hand medical experience working in Uganda.
 The Uganda Medical Volunteer project provides free prevention education, health talks, awareness, counseling, testing, treatment, and other informational programs to communities of the Mukono district.
 You can stay on the program from 2 weeks to 12 weeks.
 Our medical volunteers provide services such as vaccinations for different diseases, family planning, screening and treatment for general diseases, epilepsy clinics, dental services, cervical cancer screening, eye care, voluntary counseling and testing for HIV, antenatal care, vitamin-A supplementation, and de-worming or getting involved in the theater.
-Your exact role at the Uganda healthcare volunteer program will be determined by your level of medical experience as well as by the enthusiasm and effort you show to the local staff.
+Your exact role at the Uganda healthcare volunteer program will be determined by your level of medical experience, as well as by the enthusiasm and effort you show to the local staff.

 How to Intern Abroad in Uganda